golanlevin/ExperimentalCapture/docs/hyperspectral.md

 * Thermal Imaging
 * Thermochromic Imaging
 * Ultraviolet (UV) Imaging
+* Radar
 * Millimeter Wave & Terahertz Imaging
 * CT Scans, MRI, CAT Etc.

 In addition, two other imaging techniques, while not properly multi-spectral, deal with unusual properties of light and its transmissive medium:
 * Polarized Light
 * Schlieren Photography

+Finally, it's not even necessary to image with electromagnetic radiation; let's not forget about sound.

+* Sonar and Ultrasonic Imaging

 ---